 The oft-injured ninth-seeded German star blew past 14th-seeded big-serving Czech Karolina Pliskova 6-4, 6-2 in 75 minutes on the hardcourts at Crandon Park.
-"Petko" is now 2-1 lifetime versus Pliskova.
+"Petko" is now 2-1 lifetime versus the rising Pliskova.

 This year's Antwerp titlist Petkovic will face 12th-seeded Spaniard Carla Suarez Navarro or 34-year-old 16th-seeded former world No. 1 Venus Williams in the semifinals.
-The seven-time Grand Slam singles titlist Venus titled here in South Florida in 1998, 1999 and 2001 and was the runner-up in 2010.
+The seven-time Grand Slam singles titlist Venus titled here in 1998, 1999 and 2001 and was the Miami runner-up in 2010.

 Two more quarterfinals will be held on Wednesday, when current No. 1 superstar Serena Williams takes on 27th-seeded former Wimbledon runner-up Sabine Lisicki and red-hot third-seeded Romanian Simona Halep battles unseeded American Sloane Stephens.
 Lisicki stunned Serena in a fourth-rounder at Wimbledon two years ago.
-The 2014 French Open runner-up Halep has won her last 13 matches on tour, which includes a title at Indian Wells two weeks ago.
+Last year's French Open runner-up Halep has won her last 13 matches on tour, which includes a title at Indian Wells prior to this Miami fortnight.